 Straight out of school, I chose a career path that would profoundly shape my character and equip me with invaluable skills.
 Instead of a job lined up in a local resort as a receptionist, I joined the Army.
 Initially, it was a way to escape my small hometown of Port Douglas, but it became so much more.
 It was transformative and shaped me into who I am today.
 The Army taught me discipline, teamwork, resilience, and adaptability.
-I experienced fitness, travel, excitement, new friends, and of course - challenging times all rich with learning and growth.
-In fact, fires, a global pandemic, floods, storms, and more in just 5 years!
+I experienced fitness, travel, excitement, new friends, and of course - challenging times - all rich with learning and growth.
+In fact, you could almost say my first "horticultural" lesson was during training in the bush, learning to choose carefully the right leaf for toilet paper!